dchen93/C-Coursework/README.md

-# ECS30
+# Programming in C

-Programming in C
+Coursework and Miscellaneous

 Registration Program was my final program in ECS30